Logarithmic Cobordism and Donaldson-Thomas Invariants: Abstract

 \section{Abstract}

 Let $X$ be a smooth projective 3-fold and let $D$ be a simple normal crossings (snc) divisor in $X$.
 In recent work by Maulik-Ranganathan, logarithmic Donaldson-Thomas invariants for the pair $(X,D)$ are defined.
-One particular output of this construction is a logarithmic Hilbert scheme of points $\text{Hilb}^n(X,D)$, which is a compatification of the non-compact $\text{Hilb}^n(X\setminus U)$ and points in the boundary of this compactification correspond to subschemes in \textit{expansions} $\mathcal{X} \rightarrow X $ of X. The logarithmic Hilbert scheme of points carries a zero dimensional virtual fundamental class, so we can form the generating function of the degrees of the virtual classes: $Z_{\text{DT}}(X,D;q)_0 = 1 + \sum_{n\geq1} \deg [\text{Hilb}^n(X,D)]^{\text{vir}} q^n$.
-The main result in this paper is the proof that $Z_{\text{DT}}(X,D;q)_0 = M(-q)^{\int_X c_3(T^{\text{log}}_X\otimes K_X^{\text{log}}) }$, where $M(q) = \prod_{n\geq1} \frac{1}{(1-q^n)^n}$, which was conjectured in \cite{MR}.
-Following the cobordism strategy of Levine-Pandharipande \cite{LP} for the conjecture when $D$ is empty, we define a logarithmic cobordism ring and prove that in dimension 3 the ring is generated by pairs $(X,D)$ on which the conjecture is known to be true, which together with the degeneration formalism completes the proof of Maulik-Ranganathan's conjecture
+One particular output of this construction is a logarithmic Hilbert scheme of points $\text{Hilb}^n(X,D)$, which is a compatification of the non-compact $\text{Hilb}^n(X\setminus D)$ and points in the boundary of this compactification correspond to subschemes in \textit{expansions} $\mathcal{X} \rightarrow X $ of X. The logarithmic Hilbert scheme of points carries a zero dimensional virtual fundamental class, so we can form the generating function of the degrees of the virtual classes: $Z_{\text{DT}}(X,D;q)_0 = 1 + \sum_{n\geq1} \deg [\text{Hilb}^n(X,D)]^{\text{vir}} q^n$.
+We prove paper that this generating function is given by the simple formula $Z_{\text{DT}}(X,D;q)_0 = M(-q)^{\int_X c_3(T^{\text{log}}_X\otimes K_X^{\text{log}}) }$, where $M(q) = \prod_{n\geq1} \frac{1}{(1-q^n)^n}$, which was conjectured in \cite{MR}.
+Following the cobordism strategy of Levine-Pandharipande \cite{LP} for the conjecture when $D$ is empty, we define a logarithmic cobordism ring and prove that in dimension 3 the ring is generated by pairs $(X,D)$ on which the conjecture is known to be true, which together with the degeneration formalism completes the proof of Maulik-Ranganathan's conjecture.
+Many invariants in logarithmic geometry are invariant under \textit{logarithmic modifications} $(X',D')\rightarrow (X,D)$, which are blow ups of $(X,D)$ along strata.
+Thus, from the perspective of logarithmic geometry a cobordism ring incorporating the relation $(X',D') = (X,D)$ is more natural.
+We prove in Theorem 2.6 that imposing this relation collapses the theory to the empty boundary cobordism theory of Levine-Pandharipande \cite{LP}.